Lauren-Marie Taylor: Career

 As a teenager, while appearing as Ado Annie Carnes in a stage production of Oklahoma! with classmate Ally Sheedy, Taylor was scouted by Sheedy's agent who suggested that she audition for commercial acting work.
 This led to Taylor appearing in commercials for Burger King before she made her film debut as Vickie in the horror film Friday the 13th Part 2 (1981).
 Taylor subsequently portrayed John Belushi's character's daughter in the dark comedy film Neighbors (1981), followed by another supporting role in the slasher film Girls Nite Out (1982).

 She starred in the soap opera Loving as Stacey Donovan Forbes Alden from 1983 to 1995, the only original cast member to stay with the show for its entire run.

 Prior to Loving, Taylor starred in Ryan's Hope as Eleanor Skofield from 1980 to 1981.
 After Loving, she hosted her own daily crafts series, Handmade by Design, for several years on the Lifetime channel.
 She has also done numerous TV commercials and off-Broadway plays.

 In 2000, she began her career as a kindergarten and first grade teacher, a role she worked full time in for 10 years.
 She was also active in local community theater, appearing onstage and later directing productions in the New York City metropolitan region.
 In 2023, Taylor began hosting the Not the Final Girl podcast.
 Taylor had her first onscreen acting role in over two decades with the slasher film In a Violent Nature, which was filmed in 2021.
 It premiered at the 2024 Sundance Film Festival before being given a wide theatrical release by IFC Films on May 31, 2024.

-Taylor has a supporting role in the upcoming Christmas-themed horror film He Sees You When You're Sleeping, co-starring with Caroline Williams.
+The same year, Taylor appeared in a supporting role in the Christmas-themed horror film He Sees You When You're Sleeping, co-starring with Caroline Williams.